Identifying sporadic malfunctions of the server connection

 How the Allegro Network Multimeter can help you solve network problems

 Here’s a situation familiar to every system administrator.
-An employee tells you that they can’t always use some of the services in the network.
-However, they can’t give you any specific data, such as the exact time at which they couldn’t access which service or whether the same server connection was always concerned.
+An employee tells you that they can’t use some of the network services.
+However, they can’t give you any specific data, such as the exact time at which they couldn’t access which service or whether the same server connection was accessed.

 How can you tackle this problem?
 By using the Allegro Network Multimeter, you can narrow down the cause of the malfunction within a matter of minutes and then take measures to correct it.